 Figure \ref{fig:time-versus-steps} demonstrates the importance of considering a `fixed time' perspective of training.
 Instead of fixing the number of optimiser steps, we fix the total elapsed training time to a set number of hours.
-The result is that methods which take gradient steps quicker will see many more weight updates relative to methods that are slower.
-When running for a fixed amount of time, the performance of interlocking backprop improves dramatically relative to end-to-end methods.
+The result is that methods, which take gradient steps quicker, see many more weight updates relative to slower methods.
+When running for a fixed amount of time, the performance of interlocking backpropagation improves dramatically relative to end-to-end methods.